astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 $$\frac{T_{\operatorname{compute}}}{T_{\operatorname{memory}}} \approx \frac{B}{200}.$$

-This means that until our batch size is smaller than $200$ our system performance is memory-bound.
+This means that for batch sizes below $200$ our system performance remains memory-bound.
 Enlarging input batch to a value greater than $200$ increases the computation time, while keeping the memory transfer time constant, which brings us to the compute-bound scenario.

 The `ops:byte` ratio analysis is useful, but keep in mind, that it assumes that a GPU workload is sufficiently large to saturate compute and memory pipelines.
 If the workload is not large enough, or does not have sufficient parallelism, the processor will be under-utilized and performance will be limited by latency.

 ## High-level algorithmic optimizations

-Now we are ready to delve into the specifics of transformer optimization.
+Now, we are ready to delve into the specifics of transformer optimization.
 We've defined transformer architecture earlier in [previous blog-posts](https://astralord.github.io/posts/building-aligned-intelligence-systems-part-i-creating-gpt-assistant/).
 Let's recall shortly that **scaled dot product attention** operation takes a set of queries $\mathbf{Q}$, keys $\mathbf{K}$ and values $\mathbf{V}$ as input and outputs

 $$\operatorname{Attention}(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = \operatorname{softmax} \Big( \frac{\mathbf{QK}^T}{\sqrt{d}}  \Big) \cdot \mathbf{V}, $$